 What is Ayres’ Sensory Integration®?

-Dr A. Jean Ayres was an Occupational Therapist.
-She was the first person to suggest difficulties registering, interpreting and responding to sensory information could interfere with activities of everyday life, calling her newly developing theory ‘sensory integration’.
-She also clearly described ‘sensory integration dysfunction’ and developed ways to address these difficulties, calling it ‘sensory integration therapy’.
+Dr A. Jean Ayres was an Occupational Therapist, who completed post-graduate education psychology.
+She was the first person to suggest difficulties registering, interpreting and responding to sensory information could interfere with activities of everyday life, calling her newly developing theory Sensory Integration.
+She also clearly described ‘sensory integration dysfunction and developed ways to assess and address these difficulties, calling it ‘Sensory Integration Therapy’.

 Ayres’ Sensory Integration® (ASI) has been trademarked to describe when people use the theory, ways of assessing and doing the therapy that she first developed.
-Time has passed since she did this work in the 1950’s and 1960’s.
-Her theory has been built on and developed by the many therapists and researchers she taught and mentored, and now those that they, in turn, have taught and mentored too.
+Time has passed since she did this work in the 1950s and 1960s.
+Her theory has continued to be built on, evidenced by supporting neuroscience.

-When therapists use ideas and theories that have grown out of her work to describe how sensory difficulties and challenges are interfering with someone’s participation in everyday life, they are using the body of knowledge of Ayres’ Sensory Integration and research that has since grown and been developed out of her early work.
+Therapists use Ayres’ Sensory Integration as part of comprehensive profession-specific clinical reasoning, use the ideas and theories that have grown out of her work to describe sensory strengths and challenges and how these contribute to an individual’s participation in everyday life.
+When they do this, they are using the body of knowledge of Ayres’ Sensory Integration and research.

-This includes ways of assessing sensory integration difficulties, understanding, describing and making links between how a person integrates sensory information, and how this impacts on the person’s participation in everyday life.
+This includes ways of assessing sensory integration and processing challenges and difficulties, underpinning hypothesis generation to understand, describe and making links between how a person integrates sensory information, and how this impacts on the person’s participation in everyday life.

-Ayres’ Sensory Integration® (ASI) is used specifically to describe the therapy that Jean Ayres’ developed.
-A tool called the ASI Fidelity Tool gives therapists a way of thinking about and measuring how closely what they do is true to the ideas and therapy principles developed by Ayres’ and her successors.
+Ayres’ Sensory Integration® (ASI) is used specifically to describe the intervention method that Jean Ayres’ developed. “individually tailored sensory-motor activities contextualised in play” (Schaaf and Mailloux 2015, p.105) A tool called the ASI Fidelity Tool gives therapists a way of thinking about and outcome measurement how closely what they do is true to the ideas and therapy principles developed by Ayres’ and her successors.

 Lane et al 2019 in their recent paper examine